 If you have sesame seeds, what will they actually grow into?
 Put simply: What is a sesame plant like?
 (Hat tip to Mitch Hedberg for the original question.)

 Yes, there is such a thing as a sesame… plant.

 The sesame in the seed

 Apart from making a very important appearance on bagels and hamburger buns, sesame seeds are highly prized for the oil they produce.
 Sesame seeds are also often used in sushi, to make tahini (sesame paste, which is also one of the ingredients in hummus), in the sweet treat halvah, and to season other foods.

-The major behind-the-scenes player that provides all of those yummy sesame seeds and sesame oil is Sesamum indicum — a fairly ordinary-looking flowering plant.
+The major behind-the-scenes player that provides all of those yummy sesame seeds and sesame oil is Sesamum indicum — a fairly ordinary-looking flowering plant with little pods, as you can see below.
 It has broad leaves and grows to be 3 to 6 feet tall, depending on growing conditions and the variety.